seurat-atreides/RICOH_SP-204_Toner-Chip-Reset/README.md

 	|            |           |           |            |             |
 	+------------+           +-----------+            +-------------+

-So what we will do is to connect our Arduino directly to the toner chip like this:
+What I did is connect an Arduino Pro micro directly to the toner chip like this:

 	+-----------+          +-----------+